Crataegus x grignonensis

 SEASONS.
 With such a range of trees growing and maturing it is a joy to watch the seasons go by, Autumn has an abundance of produce with many colourful berries and fruits, the leaves colours change by the day finishing with the oaks going the most wonderful yellows by May.
 Winter brings its own enjoyment with the barks exposed and bare branches showing the different forms trees grow in.
 Spring has its wonderful flush of green growth followed by blossom of every kind, Summer can be very harsh here and the trees provide wonderful shade for the stock and visitors alike.

 We can also show you a very well maintained agro forestry program, mainly of Pinus Radiata, but with Cypress and Eucalypts as well.
-These trees are set on our 1400 acre property which is a working fine wool, prime lamb and cropping property.
+These trees are set on our 1400 acre property which is a working fine wool, prime lamb property.

 TOURS.
 The tours are strictly by appointment only, and will not be conducted if it is a day of severe fire danger.